Milldrew/accendero-practical/readme.txt

-This repository is for compelting the Accendro Practical ───────────────────
+This repository is for completing the Accendro Practical ───────────────────
 Requirements
 ───────────────────
 • Create a repository and invite the accendro team to it.
-• Continuosuly push revisions.
+• Continuously push revisions.
 • Provide a list of documentation that you used while building the application.
 • The practical must be done by March 20th
-• Interviews requests wil begin the week of March 20th.
+• Interviews requests will begin the week of March 20th.

 ───────────────────